Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 #### Beacon Node to Vouch

-In this setup, the BN Builder-API endpoint will be pointing to the PBS Service (e.g. for Lighthouse you will need the flag `--builder=http://127.0.0.0:18550`).
+In this setup, the BN Builder-API endpoint will be pointing to the Vouch `blockrelay` (e.g. for Lighthouse you will need the flag `--builder=http://127.0.0.0:19550`).

 Modify the `blockrelay.config` file to add Commit-Boost: